Accelerating discovery in science

-A group of four software developers, a data scientist, a UX designer, and an outreach and community manager all working closely together to help researchers navigate the preprint landscape.
+A group of four software developers, a product manager and a data scientist, all working closely together with our UX and Communities teams, to help researchers navigate the preprint landscape.
 Our backgrounds are quite varied with former life scientists, technologists and community builders from various parts of the globe.
 We work remotely and created the team with a remote-first mindset - although we do like to meet in person when we can.

 Why join us

 eLife's mission to accelerate discovery in science and evolve publishing is evident in everything we do in the Sciety Team.
 If you want to be involved in helping scientists get their findings out to the world earlier and give a platform for people to evaluate and organise the very latest in research, then joining the team is the right thing to do.
 We're also a very friendly group and like to look after each other - we meet twice a day and always take time to listen.

 We all join a Google Meet call at 9am for our stand up meeting to organise the day and find out about everyone’s availability.
 It’s also a great time to check in with everyone, find out what has been happening from those who we’ve not seen as often (like our Head of Technology and Innovation), and decide what value we are going to deliver today.
 Most of the team then stay in the same video call in a software development ensemble with the product manager, data scientist and UX designer taking part too unless they’re not needed.
 Having everyone together makes feedback really fast but also creates a sociable atmosphere that means remote work feels less isolating.